 If you choose to make your complaint over the telephone or during a meeting, tell your service provider that you want to complain and ask them to record this on their file.

 Make a note of the date, the issues you complained about, and who you spoke to.
 Ask for a written response.

 If you haven’t heard from your service provider within seven days of making your complaint, contact them to make sure they have got it and that they are going to reply to you.

 Once you have made a complaint to your service provider, they have up to eight weeks to respond to you.
 If you aren’t happy with their final response, or they haven’t responded within the eight weeks, you can then ask us to look at it.

-Generally, you can ask us to look at your complaint if you are referring your complaint to the Legal Ombudsman within either:
+If you are referring your complaint to the Legal Ombudsman, generally you can ask us to look at your complaint within either:

 You need to bring your complaint to us within six months of your service provider’s final response.
 If your complaint does not meet these time limits we may not be able to investigate it.
 A final response is when the service provider has nothing further to say and tells you that if you are still unhappy you can contact the Legal Ombudsman.

 If you prefer to have the information in a different format, we may be able to provide this.